Navid200/xDrip/docs/Issues/DatabaseCorruption.md

+---
+title: "xDrip Database Corruption Troubleshooting"
+description: "Learn how to prevent and recover from database corruption in xDrip, including enabling missed reading alerts, setting up cloud backups, and configuring daily local backups."
+---

 # Database Corruption

 Users have reported xDrip database corruption.
 [Open issue](https://github.com/NightscoutFoundation/xDrip/issues/1280)

-We don't know what causes the corruption, and don't have a fix yet.
+The exact cause of this issue is unknown.
 <br/>

 ---

-#### **What is the outcome if my database is corrupted?**
+#### **What happens if my database is corrupted?**
-If this happens, you will lose your database losing all your old readings.
+If this occurs, you will lose all your old readings.
-Your sensor may stop working until you attend to it.
+Your sensor may stop working until you address the issue.
-There will be no way to recover the old readings.
+There will be no way to recover the lost readings.
 <br/>

 ---

 #### **What should I do?**
-1- Enable "Missed reading alert", which by default is disabled.
-Then, you will have an alert if readings stop.
+1- Enable "Missed reading alert" – This is disabled by default.
+Enabling it ensures you receive an alert if readings stop.

-2- Set up xDrip to automatically upload to the cloud.
-You can use Nightsocut or Tidepool for that.
+2- Set up automatic cloud uploads – You can use Nightscout or Tidepool for this.
-Then, your data will be safe regardless of what happens to your xDrip database.
+This ensures your data is safe even if the xDrip database is corrupted.
-Considering you could lose your phone, this would be strongly recommended even if there was no possibility of database corruption.
+Given the risk of losing your phone, this is strongly recommended regardless of database issues.

-3- We have a daily automatic backup into Google Drive option.
-[Google Drive Backup](https://navid200.github.io/xDrip/docs/GoogleDriveBackup.html)
+3- Enable daily automatic Google Drive backups – [Google Drive Backup](https://navid200.github.io/xDrip/docs/GoogleDriveBackup.html)
-You can enable this so that a backup of your database and all settings will automatically be made on a daily basis.
+This option creates daily backups of your database and all settings to Google Drive automatically.

-4- We have a daily automatic database backup onto the phone local storage option.
-[Daily legacy database backup](https://navid200.github.io/xDrip/docs/Backup/SaveDaily.html)
+4- Enable daily automatic local backups on the phone – [Daily legacy database backup](https://navid200.github.io/xDrip/docs/Backup/SaveDaily.html)
-You can enable this so that a database backup is made on a daily basis and saved on your phone.
+This option creates daily backups of your database on your phone.
-This however can eventually fill up the disk on your phone.
-Then, you can manually delete the old saved files to free up space.
+Be aware that over time, these backups can fill up your phone’s storage.
+You can manually delete older files to free up space.